Shopify/packwerk/RESOLVING_VIOLATIONS.md

 ➡️ Stay strong.
 Eliminate the violation.
 It is important to build a sustainable business that optimizes for the long-term.
 Look for advocates such as from mentors or within your team who can help you justify improving system design.

 ## Eliminating Violations
-💡 Dependency and privacy violations are Packwerk's signal that what we've stated about the desired system design (what packages exist and what lives in them, the dependencies in a package.yml, and the public interface in the package's public folder) doesn't match the reality of our system.
+💡 Dependency violations are Packwerk's signal that what we've stated about the desired system design (what packages exist and what lives in them, the dependencies in a package.yml, and the public interface in the package's public folder) doesn't match the reality of our system.
 If what we've stated about our system design doesn't feel right, then the violations won't make sense either!
 Make sure to think through system design before addressing a violation.